What Will Your Legacy Be?

 A Gift in Your Will, Trust or Other Beneficiary Designation

 Your attorney can help you design an estate plan that protects your family, preserves your property and benefits The Colonial Williamsburg Foundation.
-This information should be helpful whether it is your intention to include the Foundation as a beneficiary in your will or living trust or as a beneficiary of your life insurance policy, bank account, brokerage account or retirement account.
+This information should be helpful whether you intend to include the Foundation as a beneficiary in your will or living trust or as a beneficiary of your life insurance policy, bank account, brokerage account or retirement account.

 Useful Information for making an estate gift to The Colonial Williamsburg Foundation.